Mafra-Unidados/Mafra-Unidados/README.md

 This is a public repository.
-Its contains data related to Unidados online data scholl.
+Its contains data related to Unidados online data school.

 <!---
 Mafra-Unidados/Mafra-Unidados is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.